allenjake440/NFL_Champion/custom_team_qb_stat.md

 ## Methodology - Understanding whats important in the Formula.

 1. **Weighted Scoring**: Each feature is multiplied by a defined weight (detailed below), determined through insights, trial and error.
-2. **Average Feature Importance**: To assess feature significance within the team rating metric:
+2. **Average Team Feature Importance**: To assess feature significance for the average team within the team rating metric:
    - First, calculate the average value for each feature.
    - Next, multiply this average by the corresponding weight.
    - Finally, divide each weighted value by the sum of all weighted values to yield the relative importance of each feature.